Early Action Deadline for Dual-Degree Applicants: November 15

 Enrollment Deposit Deadline: May 1

-**We encourage all high school seniors who are applying to Taubman College to apply Dual Degree (more information below) to Taubman and one of the following schools: the College of Literature, Science, and the Arts (LSA), the College of Engineering, or the Stamps School of Art & Design by the Early Action deadline.
-If you have any questions about this process, please contact firstname.lastname@example.org or 734-764-1649.
+We encourage all high school students who are applying to Taubman College to apply dual degree with Taubman College and the College of Literature, Science, and the Arts (LSA), the College of Engineering, or the Stamps School of Art & Design by the Early Action deadline (November 1).

 - In the "General" section of the University of Michigan Common App: select "Early Action" as your "Preferred Admission Plan"